 In the StreamBrowser, choose Remove from the context menu of a workspace.
-Restriction: You must be logged in as the user who owns the workspace

 Default Group Subwindows in the StreamBrowser

 Each workspace and dynamic stream has a default group, consisting of the elements that are currently active in that context.
 (More precisely, the default group contains a version of each active element.)
 In graphical mode, the StreamBrowser can display the default group for one workspace or stream at a time.